wizardogrammer/LazyCPP/AscendingOrder/Readme.md

 # Ascending Order
 - 👋 Hi, we are @wizardogrammer, what a fantastic day!

-This program gets a vector in a given range and arranges them to the ascending order.
+This program gets a vector in a given range and rearranges to its ascending order.

 ## Example